p2105/Selenium-Cucumber-Java/README.md

 @gui or @database | Scenarios tagged with either @gui or @database

 ## Execution
+- Using the Batch Executor
+  -  Double click on either "batchExecutor/duckduckgo.bat" to execute DuckDuckGo Test Cases
+  -  Double click on either "batchExecutor/expedia.bat" to execute Expedia Test Cases

 - Using TestRunner class
   -  The scenario can be executed by using the TestRunner class present at "src/test/java/step_definitions/TestRunner.java"
      ```java